daizutabi/mkapi/docs/numpy_style.md

 ![mkapi](numpy_style.gen)

-In this simple example, notice that:
+In this simple example, note that:

 * A GENERATOR prefix instead of a FUNCTION prefix.
 * The parameter `n` has no type annotation but you can specify it in the `Args` section directly.